LessGoudarzi/codeSnippets/README.md

 I will put links to the files here.

 My fist link is to an example of VBA code used to create and manage an index.

+Now to go to a specific file in the package [Link to examplesVBA.md](https://github.com/LessGoudarzi/codeSnippets/blob/master/examplesVBA.md)

 Any comments ar suggestions are welcome.